*Postponed* NJLTAP – Compliance to the Americans with Disabilities Act (ADA) in the Public Right-of-Way

 - Federal Laws and Regulations and local government responsibilities

 - Standards, policies and guidelines, and proposed guidelines

 - Street Crossings

-- Pedestrians signals for the blind, individuals with low vison, and pedestrians with hearing impairment
+- Pedestrians signals for the blind, individuals with low vison, and pedestrians that are deaf or hard of hearing

 - Work Zones

 This is a free event, however registration is required

 DCA CPWM 2 technical, 2 government contact hours; 4 PDHs

 Withdrawal Policy: In the event that you are unable to attend a program for any reason, please note you must submit your withdrawal in writing at least 72 hours in advance of the start of a program to receive a refund.
 If am emailed or faxed withdrawal is not received by our department, the full program fee will be charged and is nonrefundable.
 A phone call asking for withdrawal is not sufficient.